priyarica/finalproject/README.md

 ## What Red-Oscar Can Do For You
 - Add and manage products
 - Monitor stock levels in real time
-- Generate sales and inventory reports
+- View sales and inventory reports
-- User login with roles (Admin and Cashier)
+- User login (Admin and Cashier)
 - Track orders and transaction history
 - Manage returns and add new stock
+- Send Sales Reports for Admin

 ## Ready to Start?
 Just click the provided link!
 It'll open in your web browser, and you'll see the Red-Oscar app appear.